Saturday, 30 April 2016

 I went straight from there into town to meet my school chums for one of our lovely lunches full of news, chat and laughter.
 All five of us were there and Libby and I were reporting back on the recent school reunion.

 When I got home James was having a wee cup of tea after working in the garden all day.
-We decided to go to the cinema to see Bastille Day, starring Idris Elba and the bloke who played Robb Stark in Game of Thrones.
+We decided to go to the cinema to see Bastille Day, starring Idris Elba and Richard Madden, who played Robb Stark in Game of Thrones.
 I do like an action thriller and this one was very good; set in Paris and full of exciting chases and plot twists.
 Idris Elba has such presence - there was a hilarious scene in an elevator where he intimidated another character just by looking at him impassively.
 I think Idris would be a great James Bond.
 Then we finished off the evening with a nice dinner together in our current favourite restaurant, Bill's, before heading home for a cup of tea with Ally and Cat.

-Monday 18 April 2016
+Monday, 18 April 2016

 A very loud concert